aimms/documentation/webui/widget-options.rst

 Widget Actions are a set of actions/procedures that can be defined via the model and configured for individual widgets.
 These widget actions are grouped under the |widget-action| icon in the widget header.
 The widget action displays up to 10 actions.
 In case you configure more than 10, only the top 10 active and/or inactive actions will be displayed.

-The widget actions can be any procedure for example importing an excel, saving data, etc.
+The widget actions can be any procedure for example Resetting data, Saving data, etc.

 .. image:: images/WidgetAction_Example.png
             :align: center